-This document supports companies that are interested in setting science-based targets for Forest, Land, and Agriculture (FLAG) related greenhouse gas (GHG) emissions and removals according to the new, refined pathways in the FLAG Tool.
+This document supports companies that are interested in setting science-based targets for Forest, Land, and Agriculture (FLAG) related greenhouse gas (GHG) emissions and removals according to the new, refined pathways in the FLAG tool.
 It builds on the existing criteria and recommendations of the Science Based Targets initiative (SBTi) for setting science-based targets (SBTs).
 Companies in land-intensive sectors have a critical role to play in the transformation to a low-carbon economy, given that Agriculture, Forestry and Other Land Use (AFOLU) emissions represent nearly a quarter of global GHG emissions and significant potential for increased removals.

-This document describes the SBTi FLAG criteria and recommendations for FLAG target setting and provides detailed guidance on the use of the FLAG Tool.
-It contains guidance on how to set targets for FLAG-related emissions across different scopes and for different end users.
-End users include agricultural commodity producers including from animal sources (e.g., meat and dairy); pulp and paper product producers; wood product producers and retailers; food retailers; companies that use inputs derived from FLAG sectors (e.g., cosmetics, textile, leisure); and companies that generally have a large FLAG-related footprint (i.e., significant AFOLU emissions per unit of product).
+This document describes the SBTi FLAG criteria and recommendations for FLAG target setting and provides detailed guidance on the use of the FLAG tool.
+It contains guidance on how to set targets for FLAG-related emissions across different scopes and for different tool end users.
+Endusers include agricultural commodity producers including from animal sources (e.g., meat and dairy); pulp and paper product producers; wood product producers and retailers; food retailers; companies that use inputs derived from FLAG sectors (e.g., cosmetics, textile, leisure); and companies that generally have a large FLAG-related footprint (i.e., significant AFOLU emissions per unit of product).
 Policymakers can also use this guidance to inform the development of programs and regulations.

-This is an updated version of the FLAG Guidance Version 1.0 released in September 2022.
-As is standard in the SBTi, companies that set targets with the current version of the Guidance are still encouraged to update targets with the release of future versions; any target updates should occur as part of the regular target review process or when a target recalculation is warranted, following SBTi criteria.
+Version 1.0 of this FLAG guidance document is being released in September 2022.
+An updated version of the FLAG guidance will follow after the GHG Protocol Land Sector and Removals Guidance is finished to ensure alignment with corporate accounting guidance.
+As is standard in the SBTi, companies that set targets with the current version of the guidance are still encouraged to update targets with the release of future versions; any target updates should occur as part of the regular target review process or when a target recalculation is warranted, following SBTi criteria.

-This guidance document covers near-term (five to ten year) FLAG targets.
+This guidance document covers near-term (five-ten year) FLAG targets.
 For information about setting long-term net-zero FLAG targets, please see the Net-Zero Standard.